Neuraldominator/customer-signup-prediction/README.md

         - one odd case with additional letters.
 - bundesland:
     - inconsistent naming convention: German column name and entries
+    - may be redundant information (postcode more fine-grained)
     - 10% missing values
-        - strict N:1 relationship between postcode and state?
+        - strict N:1 relationship between postcode and state? -> not quite
-        - infer empty bundesland from the postcode?
+        - infer empty bundesland from the postcode
-        - can we use an external api to enrich our data?
         - fill with "unknown" or drop?
+    - can we use an external data/apis to enrich our data?
-    - save storage by mapping to integers from 1 to 17 ?
+    - save storage by converting to categorical data type
 - total_bonus:
     - data accuracy: data is float but contains no decimals.
-Were decimals lost in type conversion?
+        - were decimals lost in type conversion?
+        - can we assume consistent currency is € ?
         - data type could be changed from float64 to int16 to save memory
+    - outliers
         - are values of 0 possible according to business rules?
-    - can we assume consistent currency is € ?
         - there are over 500 cases where the total bonus was between 1 and 20 €.
 These bonuses seem very small.
         - there are 200 cases where the total bonus is larger or equal to 400 €.
 These bonuses seem very large.
-    - More fine-grained analyses could look at:
+    - more detailed analyses could look at:
         - are there cases where zeros appear frequently (e.g., on certain dates or products)?
         - is the **timeseries** of mean total_bonus stationary?
 Is there data drift ?
 - order_date: